tholonia/notclock/README.md

 - `clock_1_merge.py`
   - Python script to merge the three files into one file called `notclock.svg`

 - `sserver.py`
   - local server used to save each image as a screenshot.

-See more info below
+- `qscan.py`
+  - utility to quickly browse/save a list of files in a directory.
+The directories are hard-coded, so change to you liking.
+Requires pythion modules for selenium, shutil, termcolor and Firefox.